Mike Tyson and Deontay Wilder make the top five but don’t take the record for the most knockouts in the quickest amount of rounds.

-Surprisingly, neither Mike Tyson nor Deontay Wilder features on top spot when it comes to being heavyweight boxing’s biggest hitter.
+Neither Tyson nor Wilder features in the top spot when it comes to being heavyweight boxing’s biggest hitter in the fastest time.

 Modern-day boxing’s most lethal knockout machine is Deontay Wilder, who sits second on the list.

-The Bronze Bomber may have lost his WBC title to Tyson Fury earlier this year, but he closely follows Briggs with an average of just 3.12 rounds per knockout from his 42 wins.
+The Bronze Bomber may have lost his WBC title to Tyson Fury, but he closely follows Briggs with an average of just 3.12 rounds per knockout from his 42 wins.

 Sitting third and fourth on the list are ex-WBO world champion Tommy Morrison and British boxing legend Frank Bruno, who required an average of 3.13 and 3.35 rounds to land a knockout.